qtile/qtile/README.rst

 * Simple, small and extensible.
 It's easy to write your own layouts, widgets and commands.
 * Configured in Python.
+* Runs as an X11 WM or a Wayland compositor.
 * Command shell that allows all aspects of Qtile to be managed and inspected.
 * Complete remote scriptability - write scripts to set up workspaces,